stuible/WHSPR/README.md

       Input:        Default microphone in either Windows or Mac will be used.

-      Using Code:   This code requires the pressense of the Sonia sound library that can be found at http://sonia.pitaru.com/
+      Using Code:   This code requires the presence of the Sonia sound library that can be found at http://sonia.pitaru.com/
                     Follow the installation instructions on